AMDB900/League-of-Legends-Challenger-Grandmaster-Outcome-Predictor/README.md

 ### Exploratory_Data_Analysis.ipynb
 Explores the win/loss ratios of specified attributes and their prescence within games.
 ### game_data_predictor.ipynb
-Uses a Feed Forward Neural Network to predict in game variable using
+Uses a Feed Forward Neural Network to predict in game variable using Pytorch on CUDA gpu.
 ### match_data.csv
 Contains the cleaned match data